Financial Aid Application Completion Night

 Research

-This course is designed to introduce students to the foundational elements of academic research while allowing them to explore questions that are personally and professionally relevant.
+The Interdisciplinary Research experience will introduce students to the foundational elements of academic research while allowing them to explore questions that are personally and professionally relevant.
 Honors Faculty Mentors, who are experts within their respective fields, and Faculty Librarians, provide individualized guidance throughout the research journey, helping students refine their interests, shape their methodologies, and build confidence as independent scholars and researchers.

 As part of this experience, students will: